lcorndogl/Hackathon-1-HTML-CSS-JavaScript/readme.md

 ![Wireframe4](docs/image_2024-11-27_142015802_720.png)

-## Future Features
+## Future-Features

 ### Implemented

-High score tracking
+High score tracking.

-Letters guessed colour coding - green for correct and red for incorrect
+Letters guessed colour coding - green for correct and red for incorrect.

-### To Implement
+### To-Implement

 Add in a spinning wheel that has various sections to multiply the score for the next attempt/give random letters etc.